```html Python SQLite - SQLite programming in Python

 2 price INT

-In the following example we print all rows from the cars table with their column names.
+In the following example we print all rows from the cars table with their column names, aligned into columns for readability.

 column_names2.py